Reticent62/propoct/readme.md

-read me file for propoct
+read me file for change main

 created new branch developement